augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

 </figure>

-Still on the topic of privacy, Anat Lewin made a very pertinent remark that data that you would normally not think of privacy issues become so depending on the sample size of the dataset, as having fewer samples in an aggregated cross-section of a dataset could more easily lead to re-identification.
+Still on the topic of privacy, Anat Lewin made a very pertinent remark that aggregated data that you would normally not think of privacy issues become so depending on the sample size of the dataset, as having fewer samples in an aggregated cross-section of a dataset could more easily lead to re-identification of individuals.

 ## Organizational and governance challenges